AlotOfTypos/alotoftypos.github.io/README.md

-# AlotOfTypos.github.io
+# alotoftypos.github.io
-My website for my projects
+A personalised website about me and show all my projects in one place.